 It is an important aspect of academic integrity to cite all sources on which you base your work (even if it is not copied directly from them), be they published in hard copy or web based.
 Your supervisor may ask you to do this for written work produced during the year, and this can be useful for your subsequent revision.
 However, full citation is not expected in written unseen examinations such as those taken at the end of the year for MIMS.

-If you still have questions, you should talk to your supervisors and /or Director of Studies and/or the course organiser
+If you still have questions after reading the guidelines below, you should talk to your supervisors and /or Director of Studies and/or the Course Organiser

-The following statement has been issued by the Faculty Board of Biology:
+The guidelines issued by the Faculty Board of Biology: